tobymcguire0/Saucer/server/SETUP.md

 If the token expired, create a new one in the Cloudflare dashboard and update the credentials file.

 **certbot "unauthorized" error with IP starting with 2606:47xx** — your domain is proxied through Cloudflare and you used `--standalone` instead of `--dns-cloudflare`.
 Re-run using the DNS challenge commands in step 3.

+**Cloudflare 522 error** — Cloudflare can resolve the DNS but can't reach your machine.
+Work through this checklist:
+1. Confirm the server is healthy locally: `curl http://localhost/api/health`
+2. Confirm your public IP matches the DNS A record: `curl https://api.ipify.org` then check Cloudflare DNS dashboard
+3. Confirm port forwarding is set up on your router for ports 80 and 443 pointing to your machine's local IP
+4. Confirm macOS firewall is not blocking Docker (see DNS and Router Setup → step 5)
+5. Test from a different network (phone on cellular) to rule out your own router hairpinning

+**Cloudflare 525 or SSL handshake error** — the SSL/TLS mode in Cloudflare is set to Flexible instead of Full.
+Go to **SSL/TLS → Overview** in the Cloudflare dashboard and set it to **Full**.

+**Server is reachable from home Wi-Fi but not from outside** — your router may not support NAT hairpinning (accessing your own public IP from inside your network).
+Always test public reachability from a different network, such as a phone on cellular.